meeb/whoisit/README.md

 # This will work OK because the entity is registered at RIPE
 results = whoisit.entity('AS5089-MNT', rir='ripe')
 ```

+By default for domain lookups `whoisit` will attempt to make sub-requests to any listed
+related or registered child RDAP endpoints.
+You can disable this by setting
+`follow_related=False`.

 ### Weaken SSL ciphers